stas-pavlov/AzureMeetupApril19/README.md

 **WARNING!** If you use Bash for Windows for this lab, to successfully connect to Kubernetes cluster you should use SSH keys with no password.
 For normal Linux, all works fine, I expect the same porblems for MacOS.
 Seamless way to test this is to use a bash console integrated into the Azure portal.

-## Kubernetes with ACS and Deis simple deployment scripts
+## Kubernetes with ACS and Deis simple deployment scripts (Linux Agents)
-**createk8s.sh** - bash script with parameters to create Kubertentes cluster at Azure Container Services
+**k8-linux/createk8s.sh** - bash script with parameters to create Kubertentes cluster at Azure Container Services
-**createdeis.sh** - bash script with parameters to create Deis Workflow on created Kuberntetes cluster (use the same prameters as **createk8s.sh**)
+**k8-linux/createdeis.sh** - bash script with parameters to create Deis Workflow on created Kuberntetes cluster (use the same prameters as **createk8s.sh**)

 Change the following parameters to use for your test: